 THE THINGS DEVELOPE

 Michael Schenker: They all were ready, and they wanted to do it.
 They were really happy about it.
 I put the band together, which was evident that I wanted to have Chris Glen and Ted McKenna in the group.
-They made the original ASSAULT ATTACK, they were the rhythm section, and they also played most the original MSG stuff in the 80’s.
+They made the original ASSAULT ATTACK, they were the rhythm section, and they also played most of the original MSG stuff in the ’80s.
 Then nice addition that popped into my head was Steve Mann, who was in the band during the McAuley Schenker Group era.
 So, we had a really good combination, which was just kind of perfect.

 Michael Schenker: Doogie kept calling me up and said like, “Michael.
 When are we doing the next Michael Schenker’s Temple of Rock?”
 I said, “We just released the live album.
 We need a little bit of break!”
-I said, “Then the chocolate will taste good again!”, or something like that.
+I said, “Then the chocolate will taste good again!” or something like that.
 But he kept calling up until I said, “Wait a minute.
 If you join the band, you don’t have to sing the old stuff anymore.
 If you were a part of Michael Schenker Fest, you could be current, and then you don’t have to sing the old Gary Barden songs anymore”.
 Temple of Rock has already been existing over five years, since the first song was written, maybe even more.
 It existed before “The Devil Knows You’re Dead” was written.
 And there are quite a few Temple of Rock classics already where Doogie is involved.
 So, he can perform that stuff and from the new album, songs like that.
 So, he understood that.
 When I sent the songs out to him, he just took five immediately.
 I said, “Doogie.
 Wait a minute; you can only have three.
 We’ve four singers in the band.”
 Also, I didn’t want to do like three songs each in clinical and just like that.
 I wanted to be more like… I wanted to have like two or three songs where everybody was singing together.

 But the personalities, that’s the important part of the recording.
 The special personality of Ted McKenna with his backbone of drum fills and the wellness and the solidness of Chris Glen and stuff like that.
 Then, of course, Steve Mann’s little sprinkles and stuff like that.
-So, we sent all of that out and then I kind was joking.
-Let’s just send it out, maybe everybody picks what the other one doesn’t pick.
+So, we sent all of that out, and then I kind of was joking.
+Let’s just send it out, and maybe everybody picks what the other one doesn’t pick.
 But then again, I didn’t want to do it; it was clinical.
-So, we ended up actually at some point.
-But because I think Graham was still thinking, we had two years before something new happens.
-Michael Voss is a huge MSG fan, and he actually analyzed MSG, the whole ’80s era because that’s the most fascinating MSG time for Michael Voss.
+So, we ended up at some point.
+But because I think Graham was still thinking, we had two years before something new happened.
+Michael Voss is a huge MSG fan, and he analyzed MSG, the whole ’80s era because that’s the most fascinating MSG time for Michael Voss.
 He analyzed the ’80s in general, but MSG was always his favorite band.
 So, he understands when I have an idea, and he can read exactly what I want.
-It’s unbelievable and that’s why we work so well together.
+It’s unbelievable, and that’s why we work so well together.

 Michael Schenker: Yeah.